 The Northwest: The Baltic Market, Liverpool

-Inside the iconic former Cairns Brewery in Liverpool’s trendy Baltic district, this busy street-food market has surprisingly good accessibility.
-Open Thursday 5pm–11pm, Fridays noon–midnight, Saturday 11am–midnight and Sundays 11am–9pm, it’s home to stalls selling a huge variety of tasty street dishes from around the world.
-Here you can tuck into just about everything from vegan junk food and Spanish tapas to Canadian poutine and Korean katsu curry – yum!
+Inside the iconic former Cairns Brewery in Liverpool’s trendy Baltic district, Baltic Market has surprisingly good accessibility.
+It’s home to stalls selling a huge variety of tasty street dishes from around the world.
+Here you can tuck into just about everything from vegan junk food and Spanish tapas to Canadian poutine and Korean katsu curry.
+Yum!

 Although the market gets busy, it’s in a large, light and airy building with plenty of (moveable) benches and low tables to sit at, once you’ve chosen your food.
 The concrete floor is flat and smooth and there’s ramp access and disabled toilets on site.